IvanJov/claudia-api-builder-dynamo-db-example/README.md

 # claudia-api-builder-dynamo-db-example
-Example code for an article on http://ivanjov.com/
+This is the code for tutorial posted on http://ivanjov.com/working-with-http-streams-with-cycle-js/